ibm-cloud-docs/openshift/openshift_versions_415.md

 {: shortdesc}

 The backup and restore Helm chart is supported on {{site.data.keyword.openshiftlong_notm}} 4.15 clusters.
 However, only the COS direct endpoints are supported.
 For example: `s3.direct.us.cloud-object-storage.appdomain.cloud`.
 {: note}

-{{site.data.keyword.openshiftlong_notm}} version 4.15 clusters do not yet support [Rotating CA certificates in your cluster](/docs/openshift?topic=openshift-cert-rotate).
-Do not update your cluster to version 4.15 if this support is required.
-{: note}